chandani-xoxoday/game-exercise/README.md

 # To Run the project

-1. On root directory
+1. In root directory
 ### `npm install`

-2. On root directory cd to frontend folder
+2. In root directory cd to frontend folder
 ### `npm install`

-3. On root directory after installing all packages
+3. after installing all packages from root folder
 ### `npm start`